The Office of the Provost and Vice-President, Academic, provides leadership for UBC’s academic strategy, budgetary and planning processes.

 Enrolment Services provides enrolment and registrarial services that support the UBC community and UBC’s goals.
 The unit leads the management of processes that are fundamental to its core business—enrolling, supporting and graduating students.

-Enrolment Services provides expertise in the areas of student service, domestic recruitment and admissions, student financials and financial support, records, registration, scheduling and graduation processes, student communications, and senate and curriculum services.
+Enrolment Services provides expertise in the areas of student service, domestic recruitment, undergraduate admissions, student financials and financial support, records, registration, scheduling and graduation processes, student communications, and senate and curriculum services.

 Executive Director, International Student Initiative

 The International Student Initiative (ISI) manages UBC's international recruitment and awards program in support of achieving UBC’s strategic undergraduate enrolment goals on both campuses.

 Arig al Shaibah

 The UBC Equity & Inclusion Office (EIO) promotes learning and working environments where human rights are respected and all members of the UBC community are treated with dignity and have equitable opportunity to participate in the life and work of the university.